Ralph W. Hood: Life and career

 Hood was born on July 12, 1942, in Denver, Colorado.
 He married his wife, Betsy, in 1960.
 Hood received his Bachelor of Science degree at University of California, Los Angeles (1964), a Master of Science degree at California State College at Los Angeles (1966), and a Doctor of Philosophy degree at University of Nevada, Reno (1968).

 Hood is a former editor of the Journal for the Scientific Study of Religion (1995–1999), and has been coeditor of The International Journal for the Psychology of Religion (1992–1995) and Archiv für Religionpsychologie (2005–).
 Since 2014 he has been a member of the advisory board of Open Theology.

 Hood was named a fellow of division 36 of the American Psychological Association (APA) in 1980 and served as its president in 1992.
 He was awarded the Mentor Award by the division in 1996.
 Hood received the William James Award from the APA in 1995 "for sustained and distinguished research in the psychology of religion".
 He was named a fellow of the Society for the Scientific Study of Religion in 1994 and was awarded the society's Distinguished Service Award in 2000.
+Hood has been associated with The Council on Spiritual Practices (CSP), an organization that supports research and education on the spiritual and therapeutic use of psychedelics.